jwipeout/rails-directory-structure-guide/README.md

 Contains app [models](http://guides.rubyonrails.org/active_record_basics.html).

+### <a name="app_performers"></a> *app/performers

+Performers is another design pattern to abstract view methods from the model using modules.

+- [github](https://github.com/jwipeout/performer-pattern) details on the _Performer Pattern_.

 ### <a name="app_presenters"></a> *app/presenters

-Presenters is another design pattern to abstract view methods from the model.
+Presenters is another design pattern to abstract view methods from the model using PORO.

 - [article](http://nithinbekal.com/posts/rails-presenters/) about using presenters in rails.
 - [article](https://gist.github.com/somebox/5a7ebf56e3236372eec4) comparing presenters to decorators.